USB communications device class

 USB communications device class (or USB CDC) is a composite Universal Serial Bus device class.

-The communications device class is used for computer networking devices akin to a network card, providing an interface for transmitting Ethernet or ATM frames onto some physical media.
-It is also used for modems, ISDN, fax machines, and telephony applications for performing regular voice calls.
+It is most commonly used for computer networking devices akin to a network card, providing an interface for transmitting Ethernet or ATM frames onto some physical media.
+It is also used for modems, serial ports, ISDN, fax machines, and telephony devices that perform regular voice calls.